 Mix and Match Your Braces

 If you are one of those people who loves to stand out and try something a little different, then you should really consider mixing and matching the colours of your braces.
 Why not try out some pastel colours for a very on-trend vibe or black and white bands for an edgy look.

 In addition to this, you may want to match your braces with your favourite colour, or even with the time of the year.
 For example, why not go for some festive reds and greens for the Christmas season, or even some glow-in-the-dark ones for Halloween.

 Oral hygiene is essential for maintaining a healthy smile, and while wearing braces this is even more so.
 If your braces are not cleaned regularly then they can become a breeding ground for bacteria and can result in tooth decay.

 To combat this, we recommend brushing and flossing at least twice a day, and if possible after every meal.
-When it comes to brushing with braces, it advised investing in an electric toothbrush or other orthodontic cleaning equipment, as they will be more effective and will reach all those hard to get areas.
+When it comes to brushing with braces, it is advised to invest in an electric toothbrush or other orthodontic cleaning equipment, as they will be more effective and will reach all those hard-to-get areas.

 For more information on how to properly care for your teeth, why not take a look at our guide to removing plaque and tartar.